arnaudmkonan/gsds/README.md

 ## Data Exploration

-See directory `data_exploration`
+See directory `data_exploration`.

 ## Model Training

-Code to create CNN models based on transfer learning
+Code to create CNN models based on transfer learning.

 See directory `training`

 ## Inference

-API setup to classify images based on trained models
+API setup to classify images based on trained models.

 See directory `inference`